Archives

 Transmission Dynamics of Carbapenemase Genes in CREC in Chin

-This study provides a comprehensive analysis of carbapenemase-encoding genes (CEGs) in carbapenem-resistant Enterobacter cloacae (CREC) across eight teaching hospitals in Guangdong, China, during the COVID-19 pandemic.
-The findings highlight the predominance of blaNDM-1 genes on plasmids, frequent multidrug resistance, and efficient horizontal gene transfer—offering critical insights for antimicrobial resistance surveillance and experimental modeling.
+This study provides a detailed molecular epidemiology of carbapenem-resistant Enterobacter cloacae (CREC) across eight teaching hospitals in Guangdong, China, during the COVID-19 pandemic.
+It identifies the high prevalence, genetic carriers, and rapid horizontal transfer of carbapenemase-encoding genes (CEGs), highlighting implications for antimicrobial resistance research and infection control.

 -